Sustainability in Supply Chain > Supplier Due Diligence and Capacity Building

 Training System

-Samsung Electronics runs various training programs which help to regularly disseminate the Supplier Code of Conduct and uphold the labor and human rights of workers employed by our suppliers.
-In 2024, the ESG Due Diligence on Supply Chains online course was introduced to enhance first-tier suppliers' ability to oversee and assess their lower-tier suppliers.
-Furthermore, training programs previously limited to high-risk suppliers, such as Supplier Code of Conduct and Responsible Recruitment, were expanded to include all first-tier suppliers.
+At Samsung Electronics, we run various training programs to regularly disseminate the Supplier Code of Conduct and uphold the human rights of workers employed by our suppliers.
+Starting in 2024, we introduced the ESG Due Diligence on Supply Chains course to enhance first-tier suppliers' ability to oversee and assess their lower-tier suppliers.
+Furthermore, we expanded training programs previously limited to high-risk suppliers, such as the Supplier Code of Conduct and Responsible Recruitment, to include all first-tier suppliers.

 Labor and Human Rights Training for Suppliers

-This table shows the details of labor and human rights training programs for DX Division suppliers, including course title, content, target, frequency, and completion rate.
+A table showing labor and human rights training programs for suppliers, including course name, content, target audience, frequency, and completion rate.

 Course Content Target Frequency Completion Rate